 Here are some example scenarios to demonstrate how knowing or not knowing the answers to these questions can help or hurt your project.

-This information leads you to decide (in the planning phase) that you should use the portal engine with widgets rather than web parts so that editors can personalize content in the future without needing to get developers involved.
+This information leads you to decide (in the planning phase) that you should personalize MVC page builder widgets rather than writing personalization conditions in code so that editors can personalize content in the future without needing to get developers involved.
 Failing to ask this question and take the answer into consideration could lead to significant redesign work, project delay or present hurdles for editors in the future.

 Since the client did not have any other use for the system once Kentico's E-commerce was set up, it was decided to replace the existing system with Kentico.
 This simplified integration from having to implement a two way synchronization, to simple single-run migration tool.
 Failing to realize the necessary scope of the integration would have led to development of costly and ultimately useless two way integration.